 Takachiho is a scenic town in the mountains of northern Miyazaki Prefecture, close to the border with Kumamoto.
-It’s a great place to explore nature and myths, often visited together with Mount Aso just across the border.
+It’s a great place to explore both nature and mythology, and is often visited together with Mount Aso, located just across the border.

-Most sights in Takachiho, like the gorge and shrine, are near the town center and walkable for those who don’t mind a bit of a stroll.
-The Takachiho Gorge is about 30–40 minutes on foot from the bus center.
-Amano Iwato Shrine is further out, about 10 km away, and can be reached by bus or taxi.
-Since local buses don’t run often, renting a car or an electric bike (500 yen an hour from the bus center) is a great way to get around.
-The main transport hub is the Takachiho Bus Center, which connects to Kumamoto and Fukuoka.
+Most of Takachiho’s main sights—such as the gorge and shrines—are near the town center and within walking distance for those who don’t mind a bit of a stroll.
+Takachiho Gorge is about a 30–40 minute walk from the bus center.
+Amano Iwato Shrine lies further out, about 10 km away, and can be reached by bus or taxi.
+Since local buses don’t run frequently, renting a car or an electric bike (available for 500 yen per hour from the bus center) is a convenient way to get around.
+The main transport hub is the Takachiho Bus Center, which offers connections to Kumamoto and Fukuoka.

 Takachiho Travel Tips

-Takachiho (高千穂), in northern Miyazaki Prefecture, is a destination rich in Japanese mythology and spiritual allure.
-Known as the place where the Sun Goddess Amaterasu hid in a cave, Takachiho embodies tales of gods and goddesses seeking to restore light to the world.
-It’s also tied to the myth of Ninigi no Mikoto, sent down to establish the imperial lineage, adding an air of divine legacy to this captivating town.
+Takachiho (高千穂), located in northern Miyazaki Prefecture, is a destination steeped in Japanese mythology and spiritual allure.
+Known as the place where the Sun Goddess Amaterasu hid in a cave, Takachiho embodies ancient tales of deities working to restore light to the world.
+It is also linked to the myth of Ninigi no Mikoto, who was sent to earth to establish the imperial lineage—further enriching the town with a sense of divine legacy.

-Considered a "power spot," Takachiho radiates spiritual energy, attracting those in search of sacred beauty.
-Highlights include Amano Iwato Shrine and the tranquil Takachiho Gorge, ideal for a serene experience amidst breathtaking natural scenery.
+Considered a “power spot,” Takachiho radiates spiritual energy, drawing visitors in search of sacred beauty.
+Highlights include the revered Amano Iwato Shrine and the peaceful Takachiho Gorge, perfect for a serene experience amid breathtaking natural scenery.

 Getting around